 3. Create a Spending Budget

 Once you’ve worked out how much you are currently spending, set yourself a spending budget based on the ideal outgoings.
+This can help you manage your debt.

 You should set budgets for specific things in your life, such as your grocery shopping.
 Once you have a budget for your grocery shopping, you should start to create specific shopping lists.
 By using a set shopping list, you’ll be able to keep to a stricter budget.